First Read - October 20, 2014

-WEATHER: Chance of thunderstorms in the morning than clearing in Western New York.
-Thunderstorms likely in the afternoon for the rest of the state.
-New York City, high 92; Albany, high 90; Buffalo, high 78.
+WEATHER: Chance of showers in Western New York.
+Mostly sunny in the rest of the state.
+New York City, high 59; Albany, high 55; Buffalo, high 56.

 NEW THIS MORNING:

 * Gov. Andrew Cuomo said that compared to roughly 140,000 people hospitalized in the state for mental illness in a year, 34,500 added to a state database barring them from gun use for five years seemed conservative, The New York Times reports: http://goo.gl/SnDowk

 * Cuomo may have violated state criminal and ethics laws by using his public position and employees to promote his newly published autobiography, “All Things Possible,’’ a sworn complaint charges, the New York Post’s Fred Dicker writes: http://goo.gl/D1fDVe

 * A Manhattan woman who last week admitted to committing fraud when she helped two Republican candidates get on a new anti-Common Core ballot line may have done the same thing in at least two other races, the Daily News’ Ken Lovett reports: http://goo.gl/JD3O2a